hyperledger/fabric-private-chaincode/README.md

 project.
 In [fabric](fabric) you find a details described how to patch fabric and build the peer.

-## Custom chaincode environemt docker image
+## Custom chaincode environment docker image

 In [utils/fabric-ccenv-sgx](utils/fabric-ccenv-sgx) you can find instructions to create a custom fabric-ccenv docker image that is required to execute a